HeardLibrary/digital-scholarship/manage/control/github/index.md

 DiSC GitHub lessons are provided by the [Digital Scholarship and Communications Office (DiSC)](https://www.library.vanderbilt.edu/scholarly/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/) at [Vanderbilt University](https://www.vanderbilt.edu/).
 The DiSC office provides regular lessons for GitHub beginners with a variety of followup intermediate lessons.
 There is no cost associated with the lessons.

-The beginners lessons generally cycle once per semester.
+The beginners lessons generally cycle once per year, although they may be offered more frequently depending on demand.
 See the schedule below for session details.
 Advance registration and a Zoom login are required to attend the live working sessions.
 To register, go to the link at the schedule below.
 After registering, you will receive a confirmation email containing information about joining the meeting.

 Each lesson includes of a series of videos and homework assignments.
 The live Zoom working sessions are not class sessions.
 Rather, they provide an opportunity for participants to ask questions about the lesson videos and homework, or to work on the homework with assistance.

-You are also welcome to work through the lessons on your own at any time (no registration required).
+The lessons are part of a free, online learning system called [CodeGraf](../../codegraf).
+You are welcome to work through these lessons or any of the other lesson modules available in CodeGraf on your own at any time (no registration required).
+To explore all of the lesson modules that are available, visit the [CodeGraf landing page](../../codegraf).

 The DiSC office also provides [lessons for learning Python](http://vanderbi.lt/py) and [learning R](http://vanderbi.lt/r) in a similar format.